renovatebot/renovate/docs/usage/configuration-options.md

 It is also recommended to avoid `rebaseWhen=never` as it can result in conflicted branches with outdated PR descriptions and/or status checks.

-Avoid setting `rebaseWhen=never` and then also setting `prCreation=not-pending` as this results in Renovate not creating any new PRs (unless you request them from the Dependency Dashboard).
+Avoid setting `rebaseWhen=never` and then also setting `prCreation=not-pending` as this can prevent creation of PRs.

 ## recreateClosed